apetenchea/cdroot/source/_posts/tushita-mediation-centre.md

 consciousness comes from a former moment of consciousness, and the first moment of consciousness in this life comes from the last moment of consciousness from the past life.
 This is a very interesting concept, and we explored it in depth during the course.
 According to Buddhism, each of us have an individual stream of consciousness.
-There is not one source from which we emerge and then go bck to (such as Brahman in Hinduism).
+There is not one source from which we emerge and then go back to (such as Brahman in Hinduism).

 We also talked a lot about the way we perceive reality, and how our mind creates our world.
 I wrote down one of my favorite quotes from the course: